 The upgrades you make to your home’s surrounding area should be beautiful, while fulfilling a purpose and not add to your workload.
 When choosing a decking material, there’s no need to choose a high maintenance deck that will be more work than enjoyment.
 Saving time and money with Wahoo Decks aluminum decking options will guarantee enjoyment of your deck for years to come.

 Are you planning a deck update this year?
 Don’t forget to share pictures of your deck space to our social media accounts!

 When planning the layout of your deck, don’t forget to consider plants for the space.
 Plants enhance the look and feel of your outdoor living area.
 While plants are both functional and beautiful, here are some helpful tips to keep in mind when choosing plants for your deck.

 When enjoying your deck, you don’t want to spend the entire time swatting at flies or smacking mosquitoes.
 Instead of using bug spray, consider plants that will naturally do the job for you.
 Here are a few of our favorites and what bugs they keep away:

 Petunias – these brightly colored flowers not only look and smell amazing, but they also keep away beetles, aphids, and tomato worms

 Marigolds – golden and beautiful, marigolds will help keep mosquitoes and aphids out of your deck garden space

-To make plant and flower care easy, consider containers for your deck.
-Unless you have the space to create boxes for soil and irrigation, containers are the way to go.
+When caring for your plants and flowers, consider using containers for your deck.
+Unless you have ample space to create planter boxes for soil and irrigation, containers is the way to go.
 You can plant a wide variety of flowers, shrubs, and grasses in containers.
-Some of the easiest to care for include geranium, hibiscus, lantana, coleus, and Japanese forest grass.
+Some of the easiest plants to care for include geranium, hibiscus, lantana, coleus, and Japanese forest grass.
 But don’t limit yourself to this short list.
-Go crazy!
 Visit your local garden center for more ideas for the best container flowers and grasses for your deck.

 Plant for Privacy